 2002 AAS Winner.
 Sweet flavor and high yield describe the improved qualities of Diva.
 The fruit will be sweet, non-bitter with a crisp texture when harvested at 6-8 inches.
 Normally seedless, a few seeds may grow if pollinated by other cuke plants.
 Diva produces all female flowers (gynoecious, parthenocarphic) and does not require pollen to set fruit.
 These traits result in high yields.
 Expect mature cukes in about 58 days from sowing seed in the warm soil.
 Plants are resistant to scab and tolerant to powdery and downy mildews.
 Diva is the only slicing cucumber you need to grow in your garden.
-Please call the store (740) 763-2873 for availability, prices, and sizes.

 Photo Courtesy of © All American Selections

 Please call the store (740)763-2873 for availability, prices, and sizes.

 Click Here If You Want To View Our Online Store